 When you think of bike-centric European cities, Amsterdam likely comes to mind.
 Yet Paris is the third most bike-friendly city in Europe.
 To live like a local in Paris, embrace this mode of transportation (between trips on the metro!) as you zip around the city.
 When you’re not biking to dinner or the corner bakery, tour the 40 square miles of Paris on bike routes that weave through the city.

-If you want to spend a day checking out Paris’ most famous stops, follow these directions for the Discover the Monuments of Paris route.
+If you want to spend a day checking out Paris’ most famous stops, follow this list from the Paris Convention and Visitors Bureau to plan your route.
 To discover new corners of the city, pedal your way through the Hidden Gems bike route.
 No matter where you go, don’t forget to outfit your bike with a basket in case you want to grab dinner along the way and learn the rules of the road before heading out.